cogitosnippet/Dynamic-Expense_Chart/README.md

 Your challenge is to build out this bar chart component and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+So if you've got something you'd like to practice, feel free to give it a go..

 We provide the data for the chart in a local `data.json` file.
 So you can use that to dynamically add the bars if you choose.